ysabellelam/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Covid 19 Case Study in LA
-Coursera Capstone project for IBM Data Science Professional Certificate
+Capstone project by Ysabelle Lam